yeongjoonJu/Ret_XKnow/README.md

 3. Download downstream task datasets.

-    We use two retrieval datasets curated from OK-VQA.
-Additionally, we conducted experiments for the Infoseek datset.
+    We use two retrieval datasets curated from OK-VQA, ReMuQ, and A-OKVQA.
 You can download the dataset in the following links:

     - [OK-VQA (Wiki-11M)](https://github.com/prdwb/okvqa-release)
         Download annotation files to `data/okvqa`.